alicekellings/Sidebuzcom/src/content/blog/10-proven-passive-income-ideas-for-2023.md

 Selling eBooks online is a very accessible method of making passive income.

-The idea of creating a whole digital “book” might still sound intimidating to you, but I promise it’s actually simple to do.
+The idea of creating a whole digital “book�?might still sound intimidating to you, but I promise it’s actually simple to do.

 Your book’s content can be informative or entertaining, and it can be as short and simple as a 5-page PDF.